chromerai/Drowsiness-Detection_Web_App/Readme.md

-Hi !
+Hi!

-This repository contains the Drowsiness Detection deep learning model and the final web_application.
+This repository contains the Drowsiness Detection deep learning model and the final web application.

+First of all, download/clone the repo!

 The [`app7_images.py`](https://github.com/chromerai/Drowsiness-Detection_Web_App/blob/main/app7_images.py) is the final app that you need to run.

-The command to be used is : `streamlit run app7_images.py`
+The command to be used is: `streamlit run app7_images.py`

-The final Detection system is in : [`DDS-model.ipynb`](https://github.com/chromerai/Drowsiness-Detection_Web_App/blob/main/DDS-Model.ipynb)
+The final Detection system is in: [`DDS-model.ipynb`](https://github.com/chromerai/Drowsiness-Detection_Web_App/blob/main/DDS-Model.ipynb)

 The training and creation of the baseline model : [`Basleine_model.ipynb`](https://github.com/chromerai/Drowsiness-Detection_Web_App/blob/main/Baseline_model.ipynb).